 Answer: As per the Food Safety & Standards (Packaging & Labelling) Regulations, 2011, the percentage of ingredients need to be given for the following:

-If the ingredient of the food product itself is the product ingredient of one of more ingredients then such composite ingredient will individually be declared in the descending order in the list of ingredients.
-In some cases, the percentage of the ingredient which is added, has to be mentioned; where a food product is a mixture of two food products or if the ingredient of the food product is being highlighted and which is to be presented on the label through words or pictures then the percentage of such ingredients shown in the picture have to be mentioned.
+If the ingredient of the food product itself is the product ingredient of one or more ingredients then such composite ingredient will individually be declared in the descending order in the list of ingredients.
+In some cases, the percentage of the ingredient which is added, has to be mentioned; where a food product is a mixture of two food products or if the ingredient of the food product is being highlighted and which is to be presented on the label through words or pictures then the percentage of such ingredients shown in the picture has to be mentioned.